Hiring Household Help- One Way Life Is Better In Mexico

 Understanding Domestic Employee Benefits

 Mexico is largely a cash-based economy.
-Sometimes, workers and business owners prefer to earn cash, so they don’t have to report that income (and pay taxes).
+Workers and business owners sometimes prefer to earn cash so they don’t have to report that income (and pay taxes).

-But the informal economy has resulted in many household workers getting exploited and treated poorly.
+However, the informal economy has resulted in many household workers being exploited and treated poorly.
 Earlier in 2022, Mexico’s Senate approved a reform to give domestic workers social security benefits in Mexico.

 Before you read the rest, please note that I’m not a lawyer or an expert in labor laws.
 The information in this article is taken from our recommended lawyers and is solely for informational purposes.
 Always get professional legal advice as needed.

-If you need recommendations, we have a directory of recommended lawyers in our COMPLETE Mexico Relocation Guide as well as more detailed guidelines on employee benefits you may owe to household helpers.
+If you need recommendations, we have a directory of recommended lawyers in our COMPLETE Mexico Relocation Guide and more detailed guidelines on employee benefits you may owe to household helpers.

 What’s Considered an Employee in Mexico